Welcome to today's edition of the Rush 24-7 podcast.

 What this means is it's what Obama was complaining about.

-Which, of course, the Democrats, who the Democrats do not trust.
+All this is now up to the voters, which, of course, the Democrats, who the Democrats do not trust.

-People who would have benefited from the programs face no imminent threat of deportation because Congress has provided money to deal with only a small percentage of people who live in the country illegal.
+People who would have benefited from the programs face no imminent threat of deportation because Congress has provided money to deal with only a small percentage of people who live in the country illegally.

 The president retains ample discretion to decide whom to do.